robert-cameron/jenga_bot/README.md

 # execute a push move on the block at the tf named 'block 23f'
 ros2 action send_goal /manipulation_action manipulation/action/Manipulation  "{action_type: 'push_move', tf: 'block23f'}"
 ```

-The node integrates with MoveIt’s **MoveGroupInterface** to plan and execute trajectories.
-It also sets up **collision objects** (walls, table, ceiling) in the planning scene to ensure safe motion planning.
-Orientation and joint constraints can be applied to enforce specific end-effector orientations or joint limits.
-The node continuously monitors goals, supports cancellation, and reports success or failure back to the client.

-### Key Features
-- **Action server** for manipulation goals (`manipulation_action`).
-- **Multiple action types**: push, pull, place, free, constrained, linear, approach.
-- **Safety stopping**: movements stop instantly if force sensor sets /safety/stop to true.
-- **TF integration**: transforms target poses from TF frames into world coordinates.
-- **Collision-aware planning**: adds walls, table, and ceiling to the planning scene.
-- **Constraints**: orientation and joint constraints for safe and precise motion.

 ---